Advicedripping-shower

 • Unscrew and remove the showerhead

-• Inspect the threads
+• Inspect the connection

 • Clean the showerhead